Coverage and Spectral Efficiency of NOMA-Enabled LEO Satellite Networks with Ordering Schemes: System Model

-In Fig. \ref{fig_1_System_Model}(b), a typical satellite is assumed to be situated at the top of the spherical shell surface.
-A total of $N_U$ UTs served by the satellite with one frequency band are uniformly distributed in a spot beam, i.e., a circular serving area, of the satellite.
-For the typical satellite, its service area is centered around its vertical projection point $O$ on the ground.
-UTs within this service area are referred to as typical UTs.
+In Fig. \ref{fig1}(b), it is assumed that a typical satellite is located at the top of the spherical shell surface.
+A total of $N_{\text{U}}$ UTs served by the satellite in one frequency band are uniformly distributed in a spot beam, i.e., a circular serving area\footnote{Considering the much larger Earth radius $R_{\textcolor{black}{\text{E}}} = 6,371.393$ km and the satellite altitude $H_{\textcolor{black}{\text{S}}} = 500$ km to be mentioned in the following sections, the Earth curvature effects on the projected ground area can be negligible.
+Therefore, the terrestrial region of interest can be approximated as a circular planar disk for analytical tractability, following the modeling approach in \cite{dong2024stochastic}.
+More detailed curvature-aware modeling can be found in \cite{dong2025modeling} and is left for future work.}, of the satellite.
+The service area is centered at the vertical projection point $O$ of the typical satellite on the ground, within which the UTs are referred to as typical UTs.
+It is assumed that UTs remain quasi-static during the considered transmission period.
+This ``snapshot''-based analysis enables a clear evaluation of the fundamental effects of ordering schemes and interference at the system level, while avoiding the additional complexity introduced by user mobility and time-varying satellite geometry.
 By excluding the cases where the typical satellite is not the nearest satellite to typical UTs, it can be assumed that the serving area of satellites does not overlap, which is consistent with the fact that typical UTs are only served by the typical satellite within a time-frequency RB.
-The frequency reuse scheme is considered, so that UTs outside the service area of a satellite can be served by other satellites or frequencies.
+The frequency reuse scheme is implemented to allow UTs outside the service area of a satellite to be served by other satellites or frequencies.